Laparoscopic management of hydatid cysts with biliary communication: clips may rescue when suture fails - report of three cases

 Keywords: Hydatid cyst, laparoscopic, cysto-biliary communication, clipping, bile leak

 Laparoscopic hydatid cyst deroofing was performed, and daughter cysts and hydatid sand were evacuated.
 A small (5 mm) CBC with ongoing bile leak was discovered in the cyst cavity.
 Laparoscopic suturing of the CBC was attempted; however, it was unsuccessful due to the difficult fistula site.
-Metallic clips were applied to occlude the CBC (Figure 2).
+Metallic clips were applied to occlude CBC (Figure 2).
 Postoperative course was uneventful with no bile leak.
-The patient remained symptom-free at 3 months follow-up.
+The patient remained symptom-free at three months follow-up.

-Between 2009 and 2017, 54 cases of laparoscopic hydatid cyst deroofing were performed at our center out of which intraoperative CBC was detected in 20 patients.
+Between 2009 and 2017, 54 cases of laparoscopic hydatid cyst deroofing were performed in our center out of which intraoperative CBC was detected in 20 patients.
 Laparoscopic suturing was performed in 12 cases, open surgery in three cases, and postoperative biliary stenting in two patients.
 Laparoscopic clip occlusion was performed in the above three cases.

 All CBCs detected intraoperatively should be meticulously addressed.
 With the advent of minimally invasive approaches, laparoscopic hydatid cyst deroofing is increasingly performed offering several advantages (10).
 However, management of concomitant CBC can sometimes be challenging with this approach.
 Difficult fistula site, limited intracavitary space, and surgeon’s inexperience may occasionally render laparoscopic CBC suturing unachievable.
 In all three of our cases, laparoscopic suture ligation was not possible due to the difficult location and limited access.
 Metal clips were applied, and bile leak stopped instantaneously, thus avoiding any postoperative morbidity and need of postoperative ERCP.
 Clip slippage is a potential drawback; however, no such complication was encountered in the present case series.

-Laparoscopic suturing of the CBC encountered during hydatid cyst surgery may be technically challenging.
-Laparoscopic clipping can successfully occlude the CBC in difficult cases.
+Laparoscopic suturing of CBC encountered during hydatid cyst surgery may be technically challenging.
+Laparoscopic clipping can successfully occlude CBC in difficult cases.
 It is a cheap, reproducible and effective technique of CBC management.

 Written informed consent was obtained from patient who participated in this study.